Overview:

 In her words, even though life gets tough, having the kind of people that are part of the Girl Power Talk team to surround herself with, reminds her to continue on with life despite her struggles because at the end of the day, everything has a purpose.
 Working at Girl Power Talk, developing her skills, while also contributing to a cause she feels deeply for has given Jobelle both a purpose and hope.

-Where Jobelle Is Now
+Where Is Jobelle Now?

 It has been a year since her oral chemotherapy sessions.
 When you, as a patient, are trying to survive, so is the cancer in your body.
 Jobelle recently discovered that her cancer cells adjusted to her oral chemotherapy and immune system.
 She is waiting on other news about her health, but right now, her only option seems to be IV chemotherapy, which Jobelle is not ready to take.
 She has been fighting all her life, and she does not want to fight in a hospital.
 She believes her mental health needs to be in a comfortable position because the opposite can hurt you if not the cancer.